 You know that you were ransomed from your empty way of life inherited from your ancestors … by precious blood like that of an unblemished and spotless lamb, namely Christ. … Now that you have purified your souls by your obedience to the truth … You have been born anew, not of perishable but of imperishable seed, through the living and enduring word of God.”
 1 Peter 1:18-19, 22

 Jesus’ blood makes possible God’s gift to experience this new life.
 However, for us to possess God’s gift, we must obey the gospel.
-Peter’s words, “by your obedience to the truth” and “through the living and enduring word of God” remind us how God reveals the gospel to us.
+Peter’s words, “by your obedience to the truth” and “through the living and enduring word of God” remind us where we can learn about God’s transforming power.

 Peter writes to the reader who has obeyed that timeless true message about Christ, you have been born anew.
 This is the same Peter who told the crowds how to obey the truth that Jesus had died and God had risen him from the dead.